smk78/thincarb/README.md

-The absolute minimum input data are the pH and Gran alkalinity of a water sample (in micro-equivalents/litre), though temperature (in degrees C) has a big effect on the calculations, so if this is not known then an ‘educated guess’ will be necessary!
+The absolute minimum input data are the pH and Gran alkalinity of a water sample (in micro-equivalents/litre), though temperature (in degrees C) has a big effect on the calculations, so if this is not known then an â€˜educated guessâ€™ will be necessary!
 However, all three are usually routinely measured water quality determinands.